 If you've got questions about working with a professional organizer, you're not alone.
 Below are answers to several common questions.

-That said, I do offer a DIY Organization service which includes an in-home assessment and written plan of action for organizing your space.
+That said, I do offer a DIY Organization Service which includes an in-home assessment and written plan of action for organizing your space.
 It’s one of my most popular options, but it is (sadly) also the least effective option for the client.
-Without someone to motivate them, keep them on task and hold them accountable many clients struggle on their own to carry out the organization plans we create together.
+Without someone to motivate them, keep them on task, and hold them accountable, many clients struggle on their own to carry out the organization plans we create together.

-I strongly encourage anyone who is thinking about hiring an organizer to take advantage of the experience, skill, know-how and encouragement that comes with one-on-one organization assistance.
+I strongly encourage anyone who is thinking about hiring an organizer to take advantage of the experience, skill, know-how, and encouragement that comes with one-on-one organization assistance.

 Working with a professional organizer can be a little intimidating.
 It’s natural to feel uncomfortable inviting a stranger into your home to see your messes and sort through your belongings.
 As a professional organizer, I am not there to judge; I’m there to help.
 Helping people get and stay organized is what I love to do!
 You have my sincere pledge that our sessions will be confidential and judgment-free.

-The key to long term success in organization is establishing a system that allows you to preserve organization over time.
+There is a difference between tidying up and getting organized.
+The secret to long term success in organization is establishing systems that allow you to preserve organization over time.
 This is where the professional organizer comes in.
 I will help you create systems and strategies to maintain order that complement the way you use your space.
 In addition, I will check in with you periodically to see how your systems are functioning.